occipital/django-content-settings/docs/faq.md

 # Frequently Asked Questions

-Many common use cases are covered in the [Cookbook](cookbook.md), but here I want to address some frequently asked questions from other users.
+Many common use cases are covered in the [Cookbook](cookbook.md) and [Possible Extensions](extends.md), but here I want to address some frequently asked questions from other users.

 ---